rehierl/node-tree-outliner/3-4-0-design-6.md

 predeclared section.
 Because of that, and so far, the only option to close a section is by exiting the section's parent container.

-Note that this does not imply that an additional sectioning node property (e.g. rank) can not result in such a characteristic.
-However, these additional properties can only be defined if they do not produce any conflict with the following statements.
+Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
+However, these additional properties must not produce any conflict with the following statements.

 **CLARIFICATION**
-A subsequent section is said to belong to a presequent section, if the presequent section still counts as being open when the subsequent sectioning node is entered.
+Two sections may have nodes in common, if nodes exist that are associated with both sections.
+This can only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
+In such a case, the subsequent section is said to belong to the presequent section.

-Note that this indicates that a section's sectioning node and its content nodes must be strongly connected.
-It must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the the content nodes of the subsequent section.
-This would otherwise result in conflicting statements.
+Note that a section's sectioning node and its content nodes must be strongly connected.
+It must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the content nodes of the subsequent section.
+This could otherwise result in conflicting statements with regards to the subsequent section's location.

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed